markryall/snappier/README.md

 ## Usage

+Right, so you’ve decided to track your data like a proper psycho—every twist, every turn, every bloody mutation.
+You take Snappier, slap it in your Gemfile like it owes you money, and set it up to watch your objects spill their guts.
+You tell it how to remember—JSON, YAML, dark magic—whatever.
+Then you point it somewhere to stash the loot: S3, disk, down the pub.
+When the time comes, you take the snapshot.
+Click.
+Another wee lie safely stored.
+Choose life.
+Choose history.
+Choose Snappier.

 Call `Snappier::Take.for(entity)` in your application code and a snapshopt will be persisted via a sidekiq job (this specific dependency on sidekiq for async processing may be abstracted later).

 You may call this in an active record model callback (like `after_save`) or anywhere else in your application code.

 There is no specific dependency on active record but the methods `attributes`, `previously_new_record?` and `destroyed?` are used by default (the latter two deciding if snapshot is related to create/delete otherwise defaulting to update).

 To attribute changes to a specific user, call `Snappier::Who.current = "<current user description>"` and that information will be persisted with any subsequent snapshots.
 In rails, you may set this in a `before_action` method to capture a description of the current user - this setting exists only in the current thread.

 By default snapshots are persisted to `tmp/snappier`.
 You can instead persist to S3 using the `snappier-aws_s3` extension gem and the following configuration when your application starts up:

 ```ruby
 persistence = Snappier::AwsS3::Persistence.new(